-AAD is an insurance policy that can purchased by the Claimant which will pay, up to the Limit of Cover, the amount that the Respondent state has failed to pay within a certain period of time from the final due date for payment.
+AAD is an insurance policy that can purchased by the claimant that will pay, up to the limit of cover, the amount that the respondent state has failed to pay within a certain period of time from the final due date for payment.

 See what our clients have said about us and our services.